 2013-14: Virtanen won a gold medal playing for Canada’s U18 team at the 2013 Ivan Hlinka Memorial Tournament in August before returning to Calgary for his second WHL season.
 He finished the year playing for Canada in the 2014 U18 World Juniors in Finland.
 Virtanen scored 45 goals with 26 assists and was +23 with 100 points in 71 regular season games for the Hitmen.
 Tied with eventual Memorial Cup champion Edmonton Oil Kings with 103 points in the regular season, the Hitmen finished first in the Central Division based on more wins before Kootenay defeated Calgary in a six-game first round playoff series.
 Virtanen scored 1 goal with 3 assists and was -2 with 4 penalty minutes in six playoff games.
 He had 1 assist and was -2 with 4 penalty minutes in five games at the Ivan Hlinka tournament.
 In seven games at the U18 WJC he scored 3 goals with 3 assists and was +2 with 10 penalty minutes despite a nagging shoulder injury that required off-season surgery.
 Virtanen was ranked sixth amongst North American skaters in the Central Scouting final rankings and was selected by Vancouver in the first round (sixth overall) in the 2014 NHL Draft.

-2014-15: On July 25, 2014 Virtanen signed an entry level contract with the Canucks.
+2014-15: Virtanen signed a three-year entry-level contract with the Canucks in July 2014.
 After successful shoulder surgery in the offseason he attended his first training camp with the Canucks before being returned to Calgary to skate for the Hitmen.
 His production slipped from 45 goals in 2013-14 to only 21 in his third full season of junior.
 He was chosen to represent the WHL All Stars in the 2014 Subway Super Series.
 In two games vs. the Russian Junior Selects the WHL All Stars lost both and Virtanen netted one goal.
 Virtanen was a major contributor to Canada’s Gold Medal win at the 2015 World Junior Tournament.
 His physical prowess was on full display and a highlight reel exists of the crushing hits he delivered throughout the tournament.
 The Hitmen had a strong playoff run before falling to the Oil Kings in the third round of the WHL playoffs.
 On May 5, 2015, Virtanen was assigned from Calgary to the AHL’s Utica Comets.
-He managed to get into ten playoff games with the Comets while falling just short of a Calder Cup title.
+He had 1 assist and was +2 with 6 penalty minutes in 10 playoff games for the Comets, who reached the Calder Cup finals before falling to Manchester.

 Virtanen is a complete power forward.
 He shoots the puck hard and is strong along the boards.
 His key asset is his great acceleration and speed.
 Virtanen moves well laterally without gearing down.
 He can be relied upon in all situations and has a heavy physical presence to his game.